Awetahegnbeyene/Portfolio/README.md

   drove a 25% increase in customer satisfaction.
 Presented findings through interactive dashboards in Tableau and Power BI.
 -	Developed Excel documents to streamline metric tracking, resulting in improved resource allocation explanations and more effective stakeholder presentations.
+## Projects
+## Analyzing student grades in the Open University
+- Our objective was to address the challenge of understanding and enhancing student performance at the Open University.
+To achieve this, we conducted comprehensive data cleaning, exploratory analysis, utilized Tableau for effective data visualization, and managed data through SQL Server.
+By doing so, we provided actionable insights that enabled the institution to offer targeted support, make informed decisions, and ultimately improve student outcomes.
+## Understanding the alternative fuel vehicles market in the US